FedericoMainettiGambera/ADRENALINE-ing-sw-2019-MainettiGambera-Lerma-Muscarnera-/README.md

 3. **How to configure clients?**

-The client applications will ask you all the informations the game needs to set up a match, just follow the instruction and have fun.
+The client applications will ask you all the informations the game needs to set up a match, just follow the instructions and have fun.

 Also the windows and every section of the gui is resizable to better fit your preferences, here it is an example of what an "empty table" looks like: